nzamaz/hw-week-5-day-2/README.md

 ### Your solution here:
 1. What is `a`?
 ```
-a is 1
+a is bangos
 2. What is `b`?
 ```
-b is bongos
+b is true
 3. What is `c`?
 ```
-c is true
+c is 1

 ## Activity Concatenation
 Use the `+` operator to concatenate these strings together within a `console.log()`: "Please", "squeeze", "the", "cheese".
 Make sure there are spaces in-between each word.